Life on Other Planets

 Life on Other Planets is the fourth studio album by English alternative rock band Supergrass.
 It is the first album that includes Rob Coombes as an official member of the band, and originally went under the working title of Get Lost.
-The American edition of the album included many bonus tracks and rare live editions.
-One of these live editions became infamous when it was discovered you can hear a gunshot in the background of the song.
-It peaked at #9 in the UK charts.
+It peaked at number 9 on the UK Albums Chart.

 Background

 The band hired an outside producer, Tony Hoffer, for the record, having felt that their last release, Supergrass, lacked some of the urgency of their previous albums: "He helped us keep the takes quite short and sweet", says Danny Goffey.
 "We really didn't mess around because he kept us moving.
 If we had done it on our own again, we'd just get really analytical and start crying and trying to mend things that weren't broken."

 Composition and lyrics

 The naming of the album was influenced by this excursion, but also by a telescope which qualified astrophysicist and keyboard player Rob Coombes, would bring with him to the recording studio in order to see the planets; "...we got fascinated on everything above us and came up with the title," explained Mick Quinn.
 The band claim that much of the inspiration for this album was gleaned from a "working holiday" in the Côte d'Azur, Southern France together, listening to the French radio station Nostalgie and watching Carl Sagan documentaries on the cosmos.
 Carl Sagan and Douglas Adams are in fact mentioned on the reverse of Life on Other Planets under a list of people Supergrass would like to thank.

 Musically, the sound of the album has been described as power pop, drawing comparison to the work of the Sweet.
 Coombes employed the use of an Elvis Presley impersonation on "Seen the Light" and "Evening of the Day", while on "Brecon Beacons" he sounded closer to Marc Bolan of T. Rex.
 AllMusic reviewer Stephen Thomas Erlewine said it found the "perfect balance of the sensibility and humor of I Should Coco with the musicality and casual virtuosity of In It for the Money".
 Pitchfork contributor Joe Tangari referred to it as a "tour of 70s British rock, but more to the point, it's a summary of Supergrass' own career, merging all of the band's many mutations into one decisive sound".
 In a review for Rolling Stone, journalist Greg Kot wrote that throughout the album, there are "chirping birds, bleating sheep, Munchkin choirs, fumbled tambourines and an Elvis imitator".
 He also mentioned that they melded together the better aspects of the 1970s, such as Electric Light Orchestra, glam rock and Paul McCartney's solo career, with the "punk holy trinity of speed, noise and more speed".